ventus-ag/documentation/content/products/compute/virtual-machines.md

 ## Download RDP File

 {{% notice note %}}
-ℹ️ This option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs.
+📌 This option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs.
 {{% /notice %}}

 To download RDP for the remote connection to the Windows Virtual Machine, do the following: